 Resources to help you collect data about court processes

-The Prison Policy Initiative doesn't often use data about court processes.
+The Prison Policy Initiative doesn’t often use data about court processes.
 Advocates interested in data on prosecutors can begin their search with Fair and Just Prosecution, and those interested in public defense systems can begin with the National Association of Criminal Defense Lawyers.
 Although we receive very few requests about court processes, we do want to lift up one advocate-focused resource related to court decision-making: Mapping Pretrial Injustice.
 It tracks details about pretrial risk assessment tools used in a limited number of U.S. states and counties, including information about the developer, the variables that are weighted by the tool, and the scoring system.
-You can request the database containing this information but emailing info@pretrialrisk.com.
+You can request the database containing this information by emailing info@pretrialrisk.com.
+In addition, the Measure for Justice Data Portal offers court case data including percentage of cases dismissed, time to disposition, racial and ethnic disparities, and much more (when available) for 20 states at both the state and county-level.

 • Getting the information you need: A public records how-to guide